How to calculate and claim your student loan interest deduction

 The student loan interest deduction reduces your taxable income based on how much interest you paid on top of your student loan principal payments.

-As an example: If you make $50,000 a year, all of it is subject to taxes.
-But a $2,000 deduction can bring down your taxable income down to $48,000.
+As an example: If you’re single and make $40,000 a year, all of it is subject to taxes.
+But a $2,000 deduction can bring your taxable income down to $38,000.
 That’s the idea behind the student loan interest deduction — to bring down your taxable income.

 How student loan interest works

-When you need money for education, you might take out a student loan.
-Lenders won’t give you the money for free.
-They expect to be paid interest.
+When you need money for college, you might take out a student loan.
+Lenders won’t give you the money for free — they expect to be paid interest.

 How the tax deduction works